- Beauty Glossary

 - PHAs

 With a name like polyhydroxy acids (PHAs), it's no wonder that some of us are a little confused when it comes to knowing exactly what these key skin care ingredients do.
+But it's not as confusing as you may think.
+Essentially, these third-generation acids encourage mild peeling to gently strip away the surface layer of skin, revealing a healthier complexion beneath.

 See our phas guide to answer your questions like how often should I be using PHA beauty products and what exactly are the differences between PHAs and AHA/BHAs.